codesungrape/r3f-basics/README.md

 ## First Prototype Thoughts

-The first working version is definitely not perfect, but it was the result of just **two days of work** (we were also pretty busy with Eid and other things).
-That said, we're excited about what’s next!
+The first working version is definitely not perfect.
+This is most likely as we were also pretty busy with Eid, Vonage Hackathon, preparing for interviews, 15 applications a week as per Vicky's advice and other things.
+That said, it's definetly not an excuse and we're excited about what’s next, having seem what we could achieve in the space of a few hours scattered over a week!

 Here’s what we would like do in the future:

 - **Blender Integration**: We want to improve the model by adding a more **metallic, tech-inspired aesthetic** for the custom 3D models.
 - **Advanced Animations**: Using **Blender** and the **Animation Mixer**, we want to bring in more human-like movement for the 3D model.
+- **Chris' journey**: The model should take the user on an interactive journey through Chris' achievements.
 - **Customized 3D Avatar**:We love the Dr. AI and Dr. Strange inspirations!
 If you're open to it we would like to set up a **consultation with you** to discuss the best avatar to represent you— we're just getting started with the 3D concept!
 - **AI Chatbot Agent**: We’re adding a chatbot agent that can handle things like bookings.
 - **Improved UI**: A more sophisticated and futuristic technological aesthetic for the site.